Tips and hints on what to expect if you apply

 Completing your application form

+Those who successfully complete the on-line application form and numerical test and have met our initial criteria, will be invited to an assessment centre.
 The assessment centre stage is designed to give you the chance to demonstrate your skills and to find out as much about Audit Scotland and our trainee scheme as you can.
 This stage is as much about us assessing you as it is about you assessing that this is the right career choice for you.

 - things you’ve done that can help you demonstrate relevant skills and qualities